Chavjoh/ChallengeResponsePython/README.md

 * Store hash instead of the password on the server side.
 * Implement a secure way to send the password when registering the user on the server.

+## Client-Server architecture

+Based on the project [ClientServerPython](https://github.com/Chavjoh/ClientServerPython) by the same author.

 ## Feedback

 Don't hesitate to fork this project, improve it and make a pull request.